mobizt/ESP-Mail-Client/README.md

   // Define the config class variable for searching or fetching operation and store the messsagess data IMAP_Config config;

-  // Define the message UID which required to fetch or read the message config.fetch.uid = "100";

-  // Define the empty search criteria to disable the messsage search config.search.criteria.clear();

   // Set to enable the message content which will be stored in the IMAP_Config data config.enable.html = true;
   config.enable.text = true;